No. If you have to ask such a question, the answer is no.

 But what do you want to do, listen to 15 hours of science to just learn to do what nature intended?
 Which is never wake up using a fucking alarm!

 1 in 3 adults in the United States reported not getting enough rest or sleep every day.
-Probably a lot more don’t get enough rest many days.
+Probably a lot more don’t get enough rest on many days.
 This is so unacceptable!
 What can you do?

 It’s important to remember that this is a fight we’re all in together.
 No one ever benefits from consistently not getting enough sleep and no one ever benefits from preventing anyone else to consistently get enough either.

-And if by any chance you’re one of those grinders that think that sleeping less will somehow give them an advantage in life, I have news for you.
+And if by any chance you’re one of those grinders who think that sleeping less will somehow give them an advantage in life, I have news for you.
 Your approach is dumb as fuck.
 Here is why.

 Suppose you sleep 8 hours a day like a normal person, then you can work 10-12 hours in the rest of the day if you’re really motivated.

-What happens if you sleep say 6 hours?
-You now can work 12-14 hours.
+What happens if you sleep, say, 6 hours?
+You can now work 12-14 hours.

 Now let’s compare the 2 scenarios.
 Do you prefer to:

-• Work 10-12 hours feeling rested, energetic, happy, creative and with your brain working at normal speed?
+- Work 10-12 hours feeling rested, energetic, happy, creative, and with your brain working at normal speed?

-• Work 12-14 hours feeling drowsy, low on energy, easily irritated, with your autopilot brain in self-preserving mode avoiding all deep work (the one that brings real progress), working at 70% the speed and with 30% of your creative potential?
+- Work 12-14 hours feeling drowsy, low on energy, easily irritated, with your autopilot brain in self-preserving mode, avoiding all deep work (the one that brings real progress), working at 70% the speed and with 30% of your creative potential?

 I am the biggest fan of quantity-over-quality out there as quantity is often underrated and quality is often subjective.
 But in this case you’re not maximizing quantity, you’re maximizing stupidity.